femiayotubosun/The-Clone-Wars-1-Groove-Music/Readme.md

 ![Groove 4](https://i.ibb.co/8BK5vTN/Screenshot-274.png)

-> Line 1030 in the `index.html` file can be editted to play your favourite songs!
+> Edit Line 1030 in the `index.html` file can be editted to play your favourite songs!
+Place your mp3 files in /audios/
 ```sh
           audioList = {
         0: {